david-thrower/residual_MLP_Tests/readme.md

     3. Better precision, recall, and other performance metrics with less training data and far fewer epochs.
 4. Are there any drawbacks with using a residual MLP model?
     1. They are a bit computationallly expensive on an epoch - by epoch basis.
 When training on smaller data sets, they do make up for this when you conider they they need far fewer epochs to reach convergence.
     2. Although they can train quickly, for the time they are training, they do need large hardware configurations to complete training successfully.
-For example, attempting to train a model using the pre-trained EfficientNetB7-ResidutalMLP (with optimal residual MLP hyperparameter and neural network architecture) will exhaust the RAM on a machine having 45GB of RAM, unless the machine has at least 2 A4000 GPUs.
+For example, attempting to train a model using the pre-trained EfficientNetB7-ResidualMLP (with optimal residual MLP hyperparameters and neural network architecture) will exhaust the RAM on a machine having 45GB of RAM, unless the machine has at least 2 A4000 GPUs.
+This can make some jobs not financially worth the cost of training them.
+However, for training jobs that have failed due to small sample size / not enough data which are worth $3 to $50 per training run, this may be an ideal overall algorithm.
 4. Use example:
     Under construction...